 Fermented foods—like sauerkraut, kimchee, and many others—have a rich cultural history, and have helped people heal and thrive for millennia.
 Today, these original “functional foods” are being studied more and more for their remarkable mechanisms and health benefits.
 From opens in a new windowdigestive health to mood, immunity, metabolism, and more, fermented foods are gaining recognition as simple yet powerful strategies for maintaining optimal health and longevity.

-Fermented Foods and ACE2 Receptors
+Fermented Foods and Viruses

-Since the pandemic’s initial days, researchers have shown that the virus that causes COVID-19, SARS-CoV-2, attaches to a receptor called ACE-2 on the surface of cells.
+Since the pandemic’s initial days, researchers have shown that the virus that causes SARS, attaches to a receptor called ACE-2 on the surface of cells.
 The virus uses a key “spike protein” to unlock ACE-2 receptors and infect healthy cells.
 ACE-2 receptors are found to be higher in people with conditions such as metabolic and cardiovascular diseases.
 It’s also suggested that oxidative stress from out-of-control free radicals and reduced antioxidant activity in the body can increase ACE-2 receptors on cells.

 Importantly, ACE-2 receptors can also be influenced by diet, as well as medications and other factors.
 For example, a diet high in saturated fat is shown to increase ACE receptors in the body.